 Tips for Using Banana Flowers

-The darker, tough husks (often magenta in hue) on the outside of the flower simply need to be stripped away to reveal the tender, yummy yellow-green leaves inside.
+The darker, tough husks (often magenta in hue) on the outside of the flower need to be stripped away to reveal the tender, yummy yellow-green leaves inside.

 Note that banana flower leaves will turn brown or black if left to sit exposed to air for any length of time, so don't peel off that outer layer until you're ready to use them.